 In this post I am going to argue that it is a mistake for large school districts such as Chicago, New York, and Atlanta to close schools on the basis of achievement and cost effectiveness.
 The Chicago School District announced that they plan to close 61 schools which is 13% of the total schools in the district.
-This will be the largest mass school closings in U.S.… Read more
+This will be the largest mass school closings in U.S. history.
+If you map these schools and their communities, the Chicago school board acts as if these schools are unimportant, and indeed the children and youth that attend these schools, because they are poor, and failing state mandated tests, can be moved about at their whim.… Read more

 We introduced this topic yesterday and referred to an Associated Press story, in which Richard Leakey suggests that the debate over evolution will end sometime over the next 15 to 30 years.
 Leakey’s thesis was: